Wave Two Tickets

 23rd November - 27th November.
 You will get four nights and three full days to spend in the Netherlands

-Executive Coach Travel to the Dutch Capital, with air conditioning, a toilet and reclining seats
+Executive Coach Travel from Cardiff to the Dutch Capital, with air conditioning, a toilet and reclining seats

 A visit to the International Criminal Courts (See 'Entry to the Courts' towards the bottom of the page for details)